NEONScience/NEON-Data-Skills/tutorials/R/NEON-pheno-temp-timeseries/02-drivers-pheno-change-temp.md

 * **tidyr:** `install.packages("tidyr")`

 <a href="{{ site.baseurl }}/packages-in-r" target="_blank"> More on Packages in R </a>– Adapted from Software Carpentry.

+### Download Data

+This tutorial is designed to have you download data directly from the NEON portal API using the neonUtilities package.
+However, you can also directly download this data, prepackaged, from FigShare.
+This data set includes all the files needed for the *Work with NEON OS & IS Data - Plant Phenology & Temperature* tutorial series.
+The data are in the format you would receive if downloading them using the `zipsByProduct()` function in the neonUtilities package.

+<a href = "https://ndownloader.figshare.com/files/22775042">Direct Download: **NEON Phenology & Temp Time Series Teaching Data Subset (v2 - 2017-2019 data)** (12 MB)</a>

+****

 ## Additional Resources